 Make sure that the doctors, nurses and midwives working with you during labour and delivery are aware of your condition.
 There are a variety of positions you can use while giving birth and you'll want to choose those that place the least amount of stress on the Symphysis Pubis.

 Ask them to avoid forcing your legs open and back while pushing as this can cause significant pain and even permanent damage.
 Your midwife should measure how far you can comfortably widen your legs at the onset of labour and ensure that you don't exceed this.

 In very severe cases, an elective caesarean may be considered.

 Lastly, make sure you have an advocate with you, who can speak on your behalf if you are too distracted.
-A spouse, parent, sibling or friend who is there to help you with your birth is the perfect choice.
+A spouse, parent, sibling or friend who is there to help you with your birth is a perfect choice.

 Symphysis Pubis Dysfunction typically goes away post-partum as the additional hormones leave your body.
 Most women feel fully recovered shortly after birth.
 In some cases, you may feel lingering discomfort.
 In rare cases, there is lasting damage which needs to be treated over time.
-This is highly unusual, but if you have concerns you should definitely speak with your doctor.
+This is highly unusual, but if you have concerns, you should definitely speak with your doctor.